liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

   ...
 end
 ```
-I think the origin PolyML is shadow to the outside world then, that's a little
+I think the origin `PolyML` module is shadowed afterwards, that's a little
-confusing, and it makes search for some definition hard.
+confusing, and it makes searching for definition harder.
 Because, when you see
 an identifier like `PolyML.compiler`, you may wonder which `PolyML`, the init
 one or the final one?
 Do you have to trace down to find out?
+I read the blog [Go & Versioning, Part 9](https://research.swtch.com/vgo-eng),
+they use url in importing, for example, `import "github.com/pborman/uuid"`, this
+can resolve the `which package` problem.
 __NOTE__: previously, i misunderstood `open` and `include`, i thought that open
 will not export the ids and types as member of current structure, but it does.
 `open` is for structure, while `include` is for signature, they are similar.